-If you are one of those people looking at beautiful pictures of San Francisco and thinking that one day it will be you, don't wait anymore.
-Start planning your trip.
+If you are one of those people looking at beautiful pictures of San Francisco and thinking that it will be you one day, don't wait anymore.
+Start planning your trip today!

-Usually, San Francisco will be just one of the stops on your bigger west coast journey - for example, combined with the Grand Canyon or Las Vegas.
+Usually, San Francisco will be just one of the stops on a bigger West Coast journey - for example, combined with the Grand Canyon or Las Vegas.
 So, first-timers should spend at least 2 or 3 days maximum here.

-With this in mind, we prepared this short but detailed 2 Day San Francisco Itinerary that can give you a general overview of the city and its most significant attractions, like Pier 39, Alcatraz, and the Golden Gate.
-We also focused on lovely but less popular spots close to the town.
+With this in mind, here is a short but detailed 2 day San Francisco itinerary that gives you a general overview of the city and its most famous Californian landmarks, like Pier 39, Alcatraz, and the Golden Gate.
+Less popular but still lovely spots close to town have also been included.

-On day one, we suggest focussing on the Fisherman's Wharf.
-We can't imagine visiting San Francisco without spending at least a couple of hours in this historic waterfront district.
+On day one, you should focus on Fisherman's Wharf.
+You can't visit San Francisco without spending at least a couple of hours in this historic waterfront district.
 From this place, you have access to the famous and unique Alcatraz Island with the prison.

-To get here, we suggest booking your tickets ahead for the selected day and time.
+To get here, you should book your tickets ahead to guarantee your preferred day and time.
 You will spend no more than 2-3 hours on the island and 15 minutes on the boat to get there.

-To finish your day with great views, we recommend going to Twin Peaks - from these hills, you will have fantastic panoramas of the city with its market street, all the skyscrapers, and even bridges in the background!
+To finish your day with great views, head to Twin Peaks.
+From these hills, you will have fantastic panoramas of the city with its market street, all the skyscrapers, and even bridges in the background!
 It is just the best sunset spot in town!

 Originally, this place featured 50 stores and 23 restaurants.
 Many of them are still active today.
 The area has been changing over time, getting carousels, an aquarium, a Players Sports Grill & Arcade, and finally, the only floating restaurant in the world - Forbes Island!